 Fabien Péan -- CMake support

 Denis Demidov -- Export CMake package configuration

-Jannik Schürg -- Cache size detection for macOS in CMake
+Jannik Schürg -- AVX-512 support and cache size detection for macOS in CMake